barryclark/jekyll-now/_posts/2019-8-9-kickstart.md

 So yeah.
 The Kickstarter is live, and will run until August 23rd.
 I'm so excited about this album, and I hope you all are as well.
 [Any amount helps, even if all you can afford is $1.][kickstarter]
 Thank you so much for your support, and I cannot wait to share this music with all of you.

-[headerImg]: IMGURL "The Music Plays You - Holophrase"
+[headerImg]: https://i.imgur.com/nCNlDpp.jpg "The Music Plays You - Holophrase"
+[midImg]: https://imgur.com/A1PGBvT.jpg "The Music Plays You - Holophrase"
 [kickstarter]: https://www.kickstarter.com/projects/themusicplaysyou/holophrase
 [kickstart]: https://youtu.be/CmXWkMlKFkI?t=28
 [rerouting]: http://niclake.me/rerouting/